|

 TWENTY-FIVE YARDS OF WAR:

-"Drez is in sync with his interviewees, and his facile pen brings their stories to life."
+and his facile pen brings their stories to life."

 - Publishers Weekly